peishenwu/shiftplanner/README.md

-## NTUH PMR shift schedule planner
+# NTUH PMR shift schedule planner
-# by Pei-shen Wu, MD (2015)
+### by Pei-shen Wu, MD (2015)

-This program was created and tested in R version 3.1.0 (2014-04-10) running under Mac OS Mavericks 10.9.5 Traditional Chinese version
+This program was created and tested in R version 3.1.0 (2014-04-10) running under Mac OS Mavericks 10.9.5 Traditional Chinese version.
 The R code were saved under UTF-8 format, FYI if you want to try the files in MS Windows.

 # To get started...
 1. Modify the setwd path in the main.R file, this file holds the main program